-The Company operates in one operating segment because the Company's offerings operate on its single Customer Experience Management Platform, the Company's products are deployed in a similar way, and the Company's chief operating decision maker ("CODM") evaluates the Company's financial information and assesses the performance of the Company on a consolidated basis.
-The CODM does not receive discrete financial information about asset allocation, expense allocation, or profitability by product or geography.
-Because the Company operates in one operating segment, all required financial segment information can be found in the condensed consolidated financial statements.
+The Company operates in one operating segment because the Company's offerings operate on its single Customer Experience Management Platform, the Company's products are deployed in a similar way, and the Company's chief operating decision maker ("CODM"), the Chief Executive Officer, evaluates the Company's financial information and assesses the performance of the Company on a consolidated basis.
+For additional segment information, refer to Note 14, Segment and Geographic Information.